magento/devdocs/_includes/install/paypal-tls1-2.md

 If you're already running CentOS 6.8 or later, no action is necessary.
 According to the [CentOS 6.8 changelog](https://wiki.centos.org/Manuals/ReleaseNotes/CentOS6.8), "various applications now support TLS 1.2, i.e. OpenLDAP, yum, stunnel, vsftpd, git, postfix and others.
 Also TLS 1.2 has been enabled by default in various packages".

-(CentOS 7 has a newer version of `libcurl` that also includes default TLS 1.2.)
+(CentOS 7 has a newer version of `libcurl` that also defaults to TLS 1.2.)

 You have the following options: